KWAN-LIU MA

 RESEARCH

-To support scientific studies with supercomputing at extreme scale, my group has introduced novel in situ visualization solutions, and successfully demonstrated the feasibility and value of visually steering large-scale scientific simulations.
-The new visualization technologies my group has introduced help drastically raise scientists' productivity by allowing them to verify their data, uncover previously unknown information, and more effectively communicate with others their findings, i.e., telling stories from their data using visualization.
+Notably, to support scientific studies with supercomputing at extreme scale, my group has introduced novel in situ visualization solutions, and successfully demonstrated the feasibility and value of visually steering large-scale scientific simulations.
+The new visualization technologies my group has introduced help drastically raise scientists' productivity by allowing them to verify their data, uncover previously unknown information, and more effectively communicate with others their findings using visualization.
 To further enhance the value of visualization in the overall scientific workflow, we have been conducting usability studies, which allow us to identify areas for improvement.
 We have also addressed the need to support collaborative work by designing visualization interfaces for facilitating multichannel communication, as well as reusing and sharing data analysis strategies and results among participants.

-I continue to launch new threads of research in data visualization and for developing new visualization applications.
+I continue to launch new threads of research in AI/ML and visualization.
 I welcome prospective students and collaborators to join our research endeavor.
+Students in my group usually need knowledge and skills in two or more of the following areas: AI/ML, visualization, computer graphics, human computer interaction, and high performance computing.

 Specific research topic areas of interest include: